awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 # Migrating an RDS for MySQL snapshot to Aurora<a name="AuroraMySQL.Migrating.RDSMySQL.Import"></a>

 You can migrate a DB snapshot of an RDS for MySQL DB instance to create an Aurora MySQL DB cluster\.
 The new Aurora MySQL DB cluster is populated with the data from the original RDS for MySQL DB instance\.
-The DB snapshot must have been made from an Amazon RDS DB instance running MySQL version 5\.6 or 5\.7\.
+The DB snapshot must have been made from an Amazon RDS DB instance running MySQL version 5\.7\.

 You can migrate either a manual or automated DB snapshot\.
 After the DB cluster is created, you can then create optional Aurora Replicas\.

-When the MySQL DB instance and the Aurora DB cluster are running the same version of MySQL, you can restore the MySQL snapshot directly to the Aurora DB cluster\.
-For example, you can restore a MySQL version 5\.6 snapshot directly to Aurora MySQL version 5\.6, but you can't restore a MySQL version 5\.6 snapshot directly to Aurora MySQL version 5\.7\.

-If you want to migrate a MySQL version 5\.6 snapshot to Aurora MySQL version 5\.7, you can perform the migration in one of the following ways:
-+ Migrate the MySQL version 5\.6 snapshot to Aurora MySQL version 5\.6, take a snapshot of the Aurora MySQL version 5\.6 DB cluster, and then restore the Aurora MySQL version 5\.6 snapshot to Aurora MySQL version 5\.7\.
-+ Upgrade the MySQL version 5\.6 snapshot to MySQL version 5\.7, take a snapshot of the MySQL version 5\.7 DB instance, and then restore the MySQL version 5\.7 snapshot to Aurora MySQL version 5\.7\.

 **Note**
- You can also migrate a MySQL DB instance to an Aurora MySQL DB cluster by creating an Aurora read replica of your source MySQL DB instance\.
+You can also migrate an RDS for MySQL DB instance to an Aurora MySQL DB cluster by creating an Aurora read replica of your source RDS for MySQL DB instance\.
 For more information, see [Migrating data from a MySQL DB instance to an Amazon Aurora MySQL DB cluster by using an Aurora read replica](AuroraMySQL.Migrating.RDSMySQL.Replica.md)\.
-You can't migrate a MySQL version 5\.7 snapshot to Aurora MySQL version 5\.6\.

 The general steps you must take are as follows: